theIYD/GFont.js/README.md

 ### About
 <strong>GFont</strong> is a very small &amp; tiny library which changes the base font of any web page with Google Fonts API.
+The main aim of this project was to  practice JSON and AJAX.
 It is extremely small considering the size but handy.

 <br>